Joko Widodo: Cabinets

-He was criticised by PDI-P over perceived policy weaknesses, and PDI-P legislator Effendi Simbolon called for his impeachment.
-On 9 April 2015, during a PDI-P Congress, party leader Megawati Sukarnoputri referred to Jokowi as a functionary.
-She noted that presidential candidates are nominated by political parties, hinting that Jokowi owed his position to the party and should carry out its policy line.
-Several months prior, Megawati and Jokowi had disputed over the appointment of a new police chief, with Megawati supporting her former adjutant Budi Gunawan while Jokowi supported Badrodin Haiti.
+Jokowi was criticised by PDI-P over what it saw as weaknesses in his policies, and PDI-P legislator Effendi Simbolon called for his impeachment.
+On 9 April 2015, during a PDI-P congress, party leader Megawati Sukarnoputri referred to Jokowi as a party functionary.
+She noted that presidential candidates are nominated by political parties, implying that Jokowi owed his position to the party and should follow its policy line.
+Several months earlier, Megawati and Jokowi had disagreed over the appointment of a new police chief, with Megawati backing Budi Gunawan, her former adjutant, while Jokowi preferred Badrodin Haiti.

-Following his re-election, Jokowi announced his second cabinet on 23 October 2019.
-He retained several ministers such as Sri Mulyani and Luhut but also included Gojek founder Nadiem Makarim and two-time presidential rival Prabowo Subianto as education and defence ministers, respectively.
-Widodo emphasized Indonesia’s identity as a maritime nation, launching the “Global Maritime Fulcrum” vision to strengthen sovereignty, economic growth, and environmental protection across the archipelago’s vast seas.
+After his re-election, Jokowi announced his second cabinet on 23 October 2019.
+He retained several ministers, including Sri Mulyani and Luhut, while also appointing Gojek founder Nadiem Makarim and his two-time presidential rival Prabowo Subianto as education and defence ministers, respectively.

-In the first year of his second presidential term, his approval rating fell to 45.2%, and the disapproval rating was 52%.
-His deputy, Ma'ruf Amin, had a 67% disapproval rating.
-The low ratings were attributed to unpopular policies.
-At the start of 2023, his approval ratings had reached an all-time high of 76.2%, following easing of COVID-19 restrictions.
+In the first year of his second term, Jokowi's approval rating fell to 45.2 per cent, while his disapproval rating rose to 52 per cent.
+His deputy, Ma'ruf Amin, had a 67 per cent disapproval rating.
+The decline was attributed to unpopular policies.
+By early 2023, however, Jokowi's approval rating had reached an all-time high of 76.2 per cent after the easing of COVID-19 restrictions.